jdotrjs/phaser3-nineslice/README.md

 ```

 If the call to resize would result in the safe area having an area of less than
-0 it will only reduce it's size to that point.
+0 or the corners to overlap then it will only reduce its size to that point.

 **Direct Configuration**